-- produce a tangible outcome at the end of 18 months, including but not limited to: a grant proposal, a working paper, a case study, a workshop, a peer-reviewed publication or other knowledge mobilization initiative
+- Produce a tangible outcome at the end of 18 months, including but not limited to: a grant proposal, a working paper, a case study, a workshop, a peer-reviewed publication

-- share preliminary findings within 12 months of receiving the grant at a CRIW research update event
+- Within 12 months of receiving the grant, share preliminary finding at a CRIW research event

 - 2-page project summary, including project description, objectives, start date and duration, methodology, and knowledge mobilization plan (if appropriate)